 P.S.
 If you enjoy fresh, original writing, feel free to friend me on Facebook or sign up for e-mail updates (top right – see blue “click here” button).
 You can explore the range of writing on this site via my five pleasure paths.

 P.P.S.
 If you, too, appreciate Wodehouse, you might like to look at Plumtopia, a P G Wodehouse specialist.
 Recommended.

-*This formulation is of course a reference to a revered professor at a certain university, who often used to say “the alert student – if he or she is present”.
+*This formulation is of course a reference to a revered professor of mine at a certain university int he 1970s, who often used to say “the alert student – if he or she is present”.
 Anyone know who?